jsakaluk/dySEM/README.md

 ### 2. **Scrape** variables from your data frame

-The `dySEM` scrapers consider appropriately repetitously named indicators as consisting of at least three distinct elements: stem, item, and partner. **Delimiter** characters (e.g., “.”, “\_“) are commonly–but not always–used to separate some/all of these
+The `dySEM` scrapers consider appropriately repetitiously named indicators as consisting of at least three distinct elements: stem, item, and partner. **Delimiter** characters (e.g., “.”, “\_“) are commonly–but not always–used to separate some/all of these